-If an ESL participant scores above the acceptable range for ESL Level 6 on the CASAS, the out of range score cannot be used as a pre-test.
+If an ESL participant scores above the acceptable range for ESL Level 6, the out of range score cannot be used as a pre-test.
 The participant must be re-assessed using an approved assessment for the adult basic education program.